anjoweichbrodt/WS_Anagni2019/README.md

 ## Issues

+**Many problems during installation are related to misspelled paths or command line instructions.
+Always check that first.**

-If you run into problems with the above instructions, the preferred way to ask for help is through the issue tracker: https://github.com/BlockResearchGroup/WS_Anagni2019/issues such that others can benefit from the discussion.
+If you run into problems with the above instructions, the preferred way to ask for help is through the issue tracker of the current repository at https://github.com/BlockResearchGroup/WS_Anagni2019/issues such that others can benefit from the discussion.

-Otherwise you can also contact us via email (dellendice@arch.ethz.ch).
+Otherwise you can also contact us via email at dellendice@arch.ethz.ch.

 ![Issue Tracker](images/issue-tracker.png)